a-bonus/a-bonus.github.io/mixed-factorial-anova.md

 **Remember:** If the interaction is significant, the main effects can be misleading on their own.
 Focus on understanding the interaction via simple effects.

-## Module 6: Beyond "Significant" - Effect Size & Practical Meaning
+## Beyond "Significant" - Effect Size & Practical Meaning

 - **Statistical Significance (p-value):** Tells you if an effect is likely real (not just due to chance).
 - **Effect Size:** Tells you how big or meaningful the effect is.
 This is crucial for practical interpretation.